ddayinc-com/gallery/ReadMe.md

 docker run --tty --volume "$(pwd):/work" --workdir /work/src ghcr.io/thumbsup/thumbsup thumbsup --config ./thumbsup_config.json
 ```

-These result in said `/siteContents/` folder full of gallery things, which can then be used for subsequent deployment actions, like a GitHub Action GitHub Pages deployment
+These result in said `/siteContents/` folder full of gallery things, which can then be used for subsequent deployment actions, like a GitHub Action GitHub Pages deployment.

+The [.github/workflows/](./.github/workflows/) workflow does the generation, deployment, etc 👍